What is sports marketing? Sports marketing definitions from A to Z

 G – Growth

 Overall expenditure in sports marketing is growing steadily.
-In 2016, according to Forbes, almost $50 billion was spent by marketers in the sport industry.
+In 2016, according to Forbes, almost $50 billion was spent by sports marketers in the sport industry.
 Europe is leading the pack, with an expenditure of $14.5 billion, while North America follows swiftly at $13.8 billion.
 Clearly, this is an industry that’s growing – and one that has a world of potential for those who want to invest.

 H – Hospitality

-Corporate hospitality programmes at sporting events are among the most loved benefits of sports sponsorship.
+Corporate hospitality programmes at sports events are among the most loved benefits of sports sponsorship.
 They allow you to take your best guests and/or clients to the most prestigious sporting events, to experience VIP services, exclusive behind the scenes tours, and explore privileged venues and views.
 In VIP villages, this is all part of the menu.

 I – Internationality